The Month That Was in Baseball: June 2022

 A day after Mike Trout became the first AL player ever to bring home the ultimate game-winning run with a homer three times in a single road series, he becomes the first to do it four times.
 His two-run shot in the fourth breaks the ice and spurs the Angels toward a 4-0 win at Seattle.
 Los Angeles takes four games in an unusual five-game series expanded by the postponement of the season’s first week due to the spring lockout of players; Trout’s 52 career homers against the Mariners ties Rafael Palmeiro for the most ever hit off Seattle pitchers.

 The Padres think they see their season flashing before their eyes at Colorado when All-Star third baseman Manny Machado, off to a terrific start for San Diego, slips on the first-base bag while attempting to beat out a ground ball and appears to suffer a gruesome, ankle-turning injury.
-Incredibly, x-rays are negative and Machado gets away with a sprained ankle that will cost him a few weeks—and that’s a far better prognosis than initially feared.
+Incredibly, x-rays are negative and Machado gets away with a sprained ankle that will cost him 10 days—and that’s a far better prognosis than initially feared.
 The Padres, meanwhile, are swept by the Rockies in three, losing 8-3; they remain a half-game back of the Dodgers (who are also defeated, 5-3 by the visiting Guardians) in the NL West.

 Monday, June 20